oroinc/documentation/user/back-office/products/products/manage/view.rst

    "**Updated At**","When the related / up-sell product has been updated."

-.. note:: Note that the number of products that appear in the corresponding sections in the storefront can be limited by catalog configuration options.
-For more information on related items, see :ref:`Related Products <products--related-products>`.
+.. note:: The number of products appearing in the storefront's corresponding sections can be limited by catalog configuration options.
+For related items, see :ref:`Related Products <products--related-products>`.
 .. and :ref:`Up-Sell Products <doc--products--up-sell-products>`.

-To add or remove related items, click the required tab, then click the  **Quick Edit** link at the right end of the section header.
+To add or remove related items, click the required tab and the  **Quick Edit** link at the right end of the section header.
 See the :ref:`Manage Related Products <products--related-products>` action description.

 ..
 For how to filter displayed products, configure visible fields, etc., see the :ref:`Grids <doc-grids>` topic.